Greg Errico

-Background

-Errico was born and grew up in San Francisco, California.
+Career

+1960s-1970s

 He was a founding member and the original drummer, in December 1966, for Sly & The Family Stone, and in 1971 he became the first member to quit the group, citing the band's continuing turmoil.

-Errico toured with jazz-fusion group Weather Report in 1973/74, but never made a studio recording with the group.
+As a member of Sly and the Family Stone, Errico played at Woodstock music festival in 1969.Errico toured with jazz-fusion group Weather Report in 1973/74, but never made a studio recording with the group.
 His performances can be heard on live recordings hosted at the website Wolfgang's Vault.
 Joe Zawinul said that no one could play his tune "Boogie Woogie Waltz" better than Errico had.

-Errico joined the David Bowie band for his Diamond Dogs 1974 tour of the US during September 1974.
+Errico joined the David Bowie band for his Diamond Dogs Tour during September 1974.

 Errico later collaborated with bands such as Santana, on Carlos Santana and Buddy Miles Live, released June 7, 1972, and with the Grateful Dead.
 In 1974 he began drumming for the Jerry Garcia Band on and off thru 1984.
 He also worked with Larry Graham (from Sly & The Family Stone) plus members of the Tower of Power horns, Journey and the Pointer Sisters on the first album for Betty Davis; Errico produced and drummed.
-He also produced and drummed on the only album by Ike White (Changing Times).

-Errico still lives in the Bay Area, and continues to play and produce.
-One of his recent projects was producing the Jamie Davis big band album.
-He also played at the 2006 Grammy Awards, in the Sly & the Family Stone tribute, alongside most of his former bandmates.
-In recent years he has played drums for the reformed Quicksilver Messenger Service.
+Some later works

+During mid 80's - mid 90's Greg joined the reformed Quicksilver Messenger Service.